Women's education in the United States: Controversies

-Education was a controversial topic in the 1930s,"and sex-segregated school systems protected "the virtue of female high school students."
-Home economics and industrial education were new elements of the high school curriculum unmistakably designed for women's occupations.
-These classes taught women practical skills such as sewing, cooking, and using the new domestic inventions of the era; unfortunately, this "formal training offered women little advantage in the struggle for stable work at a liveable wage."
+Education was a controversial topic in the 1930s, and sex-segregated school systems were seen as protecting "the virtue of female high school students."
+Home economics and industrial education were new elements of the high school curriculum designed for women's occupations.
+These classes taught women practical skills such as sewing, cooking, and using the new domestic inventions of the era; this "formal training offered women little advantage in the struggle for stable work at a liveable wage."

-The 1930s also saw tremendous changes in women's education at the college level.
+The 1930s also saw large changes in women's education at the college level.
 In 1900, there were 85,338 female college students in the United States and 5,237 earned their bachelor's degrees; by 1940, there were 600,953 female college students and 77,000 earned bachelor's degrees.
 This increase was partially explained by the "contemporary discourse that reinforced the need for higher education for women in their positions as wives, mothers, citizens, and professionals."

-Because the proper role for a white, middle-class woman in 1930s American society was that of wife and mother, arguments in favor of women's education emphasized concepts of eugenics and citizenship.
-Education showed women how to exercise their civic responsibilities, and it showed them the importance of the vote.
+Arguments in favor of women's education emphasized concepts of eugenics and citizenship.
+Education was supposed to teach women how to exercise their civic responsibilities.
 Participation in student government trained women "early to become leaders later."
-One study showed that in 1935, 62 percent of women college graduates voted compared to only 50 percent of women who did not attend college.
+One study showed that in 1935, 62 percent of women college graduates voted, compared to only 50 percent of women who did not attend college.

-The basic assumption in the 1930s was that women should marry.
-There was also the perception that college educated women were less likely to marry, either because they "waited too long" or because the college experience which broadened their minds deluded them into believing "marriage should be between equals."
+There was a perception that college educated women were less likely to marry, either because they "waited too long" or because the college educated women valued partnerships based on equality between spouses.
 Others argued college made women better wives and mothers because it "imparted practical skills."

-The 1930s also marked the 10th anniversary of Women's suffrage in the United States.
-Despite earning the right to vote, women were still largely refused any role in positions of political power that allow them to make political change for their gender.
+Despite have had the right to vote since 1920, women were still largely restricted from positions of political power.
 Despite growing numbers of women graduates, many were denied positions that they were qualified for in favor of men.
 This struggle sparked new examples of political activism and increased support for an Equal Rights Amendment.